mazwat/mazwat.github.io/software-architecture-lm.md

 # Software Architecture

+The following materials are derived from the *Software Architecture lecture*.
+The video lecture is included at the bottom of the [document](#video-lecture).
+{: .callout .callout--warning}

 ## So what is Software Architecture

 A way of establishing **patterns** for the development of software.
 These architectural patterns are a description of the **relationship** types and **elements** as well as the **constraints** or **limitations** in the system being built.
 Patterns are usually **reusable solutions** to common problems.